danielraymond/sparta-sinatra-api-project/README.md

 rackup
 ```

-The go to the following link:
+Then go to the following link:

 http://localhost:9292/